Edge Connector & micro:bit pinout

 Power Supply Capabilities

-The power supply capabilities and parameters, which better define how you can use the GND and 3V rings, are detailed here: psu
+There is a dedicated page on power supply capabilities and parameters, which better defines how you can use the GND and 3V rings

 These key GPIO parameters are transcribed directly from Section 6, 7 and 8 of the nRF51822 Datasheet, and provided here as a handy reference.